 - Use Amazon prime with free shipping to shop sales

-- Reduce your family’s meat consumption if you can’t/won’t hunt.
-Beans, legumes, and eggs are cheap and nutritious
+- Reduce your family's meat consumption and try beans, legumes, and eggs cheap and nutritious

 - Stop buying sandwich bags and saran wrap